Skip to main content

 Convert mode for child documents (attachments)

-Define which documents the PDF/A-2 workflow converts (Convert option) and skips (removes) from the result using the Convert mode for child documents (attachments) configuration.
+Define which documents the Archive as PDF/A-2 workflow converts (Convert option) and skips (removes) from the result using the Convert mode for child documents (attachments) configuration.
 When removing documents, the Conversion Service generates a warning (Skip with Warning option) or an informational message (Skip option).

 Using the Convert mode for child documents (attachments), you can define rules based on the child document type, its filename, or the type of its parent document.
-Based on these parameters, you can configure the PDF/A-2 workflow to convert, keep, or skip(remove) various child documents.
-For example, by default, the PDF/A-2 workflow converts Microsoft Office files to PDF/A, removes executables, and removes other non-convertible documents with a warning.
+Based on these parameters, you can configure the Archive as PDF/A-2 workflow to convert, keep, or skip(remove) various child documents.
+For example, by default, the Archive as PDF/A-2 workflow converts Microsoft Office files to PDF/A, removes executables, and removes other non-convertible documents with a warning.

 Collect mode